AbdElAziz333/Canary/src/main/java/com/abdelaziz/canary/mixin/block/hopper/README.md

 since the last failed transfer attempt, it is known that the current attempt will fail as well.
 Therefore, the whole transfer logic can be skipped, however, the side effects (comparator updates) of the failed transfer have to be mimicked.
 Hoppers use the inventory modification counters to determine whether the transfer attempt can be skipped.
-The comparator side effects (ComparatorUpdatePattern) are computed in HopperHelper and cached in the LithiumStackList.
+The comparator side effects (ComparatorUpdatePattern) are computed in HopperHelper and cached in the CanaryStackList.
 The side effect cache is invalidated when the inventory is modified.
 The ComparatorUpdatePattern is only guaranteed to be calculated like vanilla if mods do not add item types with a non-power-of-two maximum stack size.

-The inventory modification counters are updated in LithiumStackList and ItemStackMixin.
-ItemStacks keep a reference to the LithiumStackList they are in, and they notify the LithiumStackList when their stack size is manipulated.
+The inventory modification counters are updated in CanaryStackList and ItemStackMixin.
+ItemStacks keep a reference to the CanaryStackList they are in, and they notify the CanaryStackList when their stack size is manipulated.
 ItemStacks can only be in one inventory at a time.

 ## Entity Interaction Shortcuts